 Writing is in response to reading and activities; emphasis on organization of essay writing, including narration, description, illustration and argumentation.
 This course includes a thorough review of grammar and mechanics.
-Students must pass this course with a "C" or above to move to college-level English Composition I. Developmental course equivalent to three hours of credit; non-degree applicable.
+Students must pass this course with a "B" or above to move to college-level English Composition I. Developmental course equivalent to three hours of credit; 3 credit hours, non-degree applicable.
+Fall only.

-ENGL 1300 English Composition I
+English Composition I

 This is a general course focusing on grammar, punctuation, spelling and careful analytical reading as well as vocabulary building and short compositions.
 Writing is based on selected readings, including biblical excerpts.
 Emphasis is placed on analytical thinking, critical reading, organization and ethical incorporation of sources.
-In addition, the student is introduced to beginning principles of elocution, simple speech formation and delivery.
-Prerequisite: Satisfactory score on COMPASS placement exam 77%, SAT verbal (475), or ACT English (19).
-(The placement exam may be taken only once.)
+Prerequisite: Satisfactory score on SAT verbal (475), ACT English (19), or by special permission.
 Three credit hours.
-Fall, Spring.
+Fall or Spring.

-ENGL 1310 English Composition II
+English Composition II

-This is a continuation of ENGL 1300.
-Writing is based on selected readings, to include biblical excerpts.
+Composition II is a continuation of English 1300.
+Writing is based on selected readings which shall include biblical excerpts.
 Emphasis is placed on analytical thinking, critical reading organization and ethical incorporation of sources.
-In addition to short compositions, a lengthy research paper is required as well as the presentation of a five (5) minute original speech.
+In addition to short compositions, a research paper is required as well as an oral presentation.
 Prerequisite: ENGL 1300.
 Three credit hours.
-Fall, Spring.
+Fall or Spring.

-ENGL 2300 World Literature
+World Literature